CareEvolution/CE-API-Demo-Android/README.md

 ## Custom URI Schemes, Deep Links, and App Links

-This demo app is configured to use a [Deep Link](https://developer.android.com/training/app-links/#app-links-vs-deep-links) with a custom URI scheme.
-This mechanism was chosen because it won't trigger a chooser and works without server-side configuration.
-It is suitable for apps running on a secure network.
+The demo app is configured to use a [Deep Link](https://developer.android.com/training/app-links/#app-links-vs-deep-links) with a custom URI scheme.
+This mechanism was chosen because it won't trigger a chooser dialog and works without server-side configuration.
+Consider implementing an [App Link](https://developer.android.com/training/app-links/#add-app-links) instead.

-> **Note!** If the app you're developing is running on a public server, or being distributed through *Google Play*, you will probably want to change the code to use the more secure [App Links](https://developer.android.com/training/app-links/#add-app-links) instead.

 The default configuration uses `ceapidemo:path?parameter=value` for its URI scheme.
 To change this: